zgjhust/codefinder/README.md

 3. Install dependent python package:
     `pip install -r requirements.txt`
 4. Deploy the project to sae.Refer to the [sae official site](http://www.sinacloud.com/doc/sae/python/index.html)for details about deploying apps.
+5. Refer to [weixin official site](https://mp.weixin.qq.com) for details about how to configure weixin public account to send & recieve text messages to & from user defined http web app.